matthewyingtao/gatsbyPortfolio/data/posts/objectDestructuring/index.md

 getStock(item)
 ```

-What this does is take the `item` object we’ve passed in, finds the `id` and `variation` properties on it and finally assigns them to variables named `id` and `variation`.
+What this does is take the `item` object we’ve passed in, finds the `id` and `variation` properties on it and assigns the values to the two variables.

-We can immediately see a few benefits:
+There are a few benefits to this approach:

-1. The properties used in the function are made obvious.
+1. **The properties used in the function are made obvious.** Looking at the function, you can see that it only uses the `id` and `variation` properties.
 2. Primitive properties are copied when you use destructuring, which helps to prevent side effects.
 3. VSCode (and probably other code editors) autocompletion can help you when calling the function.